MultiPaper/MultiPaper/README.md

 ### MultiPaper Pro

-For those who wish to minimise their hardware costs, MultiPaper-Pro is for you.
-MultiPaper-Pro introduces various optimisations into both the MultiPaper engine and Minecraft itself, allowing your server to run more efficiently and hold more players.
+For those who wish to go above the typical 250 player limit imposed by existing server technology, and/or minimise their hardware costs, MultiPaper-Pro is for you.
+MultiPaper-Pro introduces various optimisations into both the MultiPaper engine and Minecraft itself, allowing your server to run more efficiently and hold huge numbers of players.

 Testing of MultiPaper-Pro against other popular server software gave us the following results: